ProvLeon/zero_day/README.md

-This a git remot repo on a virtual machine
+This is a git remote repo on a virtual machine